This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Why You Should Protect Your Lawn Mower From the Snow

-- Rust and Corrosion: While a light snow won't destroy your mower, when this frozen water melts, it can seep into your mower’s engine, deck, and components.
+- Moisture causes rust and corrosion.
+While a light snow won't destroy your mower, when this frozen water melts, it can seep into your mower’s engine, deck, and components.
 Over time, this moisture invites rust and corrosion to take over, especially in metal parts.

-- Frozen Fuel and Oil: Low temperatures can thicken oil and freeze any water in the fuel system, making your mower sluggish—or worse, unstartable.
+- Frozen fuel and oil are bad news.
+Low temperatures can thicken oil and freeze any water in the fuel system, making your mower sluggish (or worse, unstartable).
+(Always use a fuel stabilizer in the off-season.)

-- Electrical Damage: Snow and ice can infiltrate the wiring and spark plugs, leading to shorts or other electrical headaches.
+- Moisture also causes electrical damage.
+Snow and ice can infiltrate the wiring and spark plugs, leading to shorts or other electrical headaches.

-- Brittle Plastic Components: Prolonged exposure to freezing temperatures can make plastic parts brittle and prone to cracking.
+- Icy cold temps will damage plastic components.
+Prolonged exposure to freezing temperatures can make plastic parts brittle and prone to cracking.

 Does rain damage a lawn mower as much as snow and ice?